brefphp/extra-php-extensions/docs/create_your_own_extension_layer.md

 # Prepare for contribution

+Contributions to add new extensions are welcomed.
+When you built new extension, please contribute it by all means.
+In order to contribute, you should do a little more work.

-If you'd like to contribute, please confirm that it works with each PHP versions in the way described above, and update the document and CI settings.
+* Make sure that it works with each PHP versions in the way described above
+* Update the document and CI settings as follows

 Update the table in the `Readme.md` in alphabetical order.